Plants and Animals – COVID-19 Quarantine Artist Check In

 Most Recent

-- Prince Estate Releases Previously Unreleased Track “Cosmic Day” (News) — Prince

-- Jamila Woods Releases Toni Morrison-Inspired New Song “Sula (paperback)” (News) — Jamila Woods
+- The Microphones – Stream the First Album in 17 Years via a Lyric Slideshow Powerpoint Video (News) — The Microphones

+- Tame Impala Share Video for “Is It True” (News) — Tame Impala

-- Plants and Animals – COVID-19 Quarantine Artist Check In (Interview) — COVID-19 Quarantine Artist Check In, Plants and Animals
+- Plants and Animals – COVID-19 Quarantine Artist Check In (News) — Plants and Animals, COVID-19 Quarantine Artist Check In

+- Nation of Language Announce Limited-Edition Vinyl; Share Video For “On Division St.” (News) — Nation of Language

+- Tim Heidecker Announces New Album; Shares Weyes Blood Featuring Title Track “Fear of Death” (News) — Foxygen, Heidecker & Wood, The Lemon Twigs, Tim Heidecker, Weyes Blood

 Comments